Quantum Kinetic Anatomy of Electron Angular Momenta Edge Accumulation

-with the RHS corresponding to the bulk disorder induced collision integral.
 Recently, Valet and Raimondi\cite{valet:2025} have shown that such a spatial gradient in \smash{$f_n$} can {\em locally} induce quantum coherences.
-In the present context, this gives rise to an additional contribution to the total XEA which, to the best of our knowledge, has not been previously considered.
-From Eq.(\ref{eq:x_inter}) it is derived as
+In the present context, this gives rise to an additional contribution to the total AM edge accumulation which, to the best of our knowledge, has not been previously considered.
+From Eq.(\ref{eq:x_inter}) we obtain

 in which \smash{$\hat{\mathcal A}^i_{n m} = {\bf i} \partial_p^i \hat{P}_n \hat{P}_m$} is the non-Abelian interband Berry connection, and with \smash{$X^{j}_{(vc)}$} a possible vertex correction \cite{supp}.
-In presence of SOI, this may induce an SHE-independent SEA and may help explain some recent puzzling numerical results \cite{belashchenko:2023}.
-More critically, Eq.(\ref{eq:x_int2}) defines the sole OEA term which remains non-vanishing as the SOI approaches zero.
-Indeed, in this limit, the OAM operator becomes purely interband \cite{supp} and the possibility of intraband OAM transport disappears.
+In presence of SOI, this may induce an SHE-independent spin accumulation and may help explain some recent puzzling numerical results \cite{belashchenko:2023}.
+More critically, Eq.(\ref{eq:x_int2}) defines the sole contribution to the orbital edge accumulation which remains non-vanishing as the SOI approaches zero.
+Indeed, in this limit, the orbital AM operator becomes purely interband \cite{supp} and the possibility of intraband orbital transport disappears.